gbengataylor/prices-quarkus-kafka-example-2/README.md

 # prices-quarkus-kafka-example-2
 Kafka example with quarkus and kafka (amq streams).
-This is based on the Quarkus Kafka example at [here](https://quarkus.io/guides/kafka) but modified to add more kafka topics and multiple methods of producing a kafka message.
+This is based on the Quarkus Kafka example [here](https://quarkus.io/guides/kafka).
+The difference is that the application is decomposed into two microservices and also modified to add more kafka topics and multiple methods of producing a kafka message.
 It also gives the user the ability to update the conversion rate and generate a new price on-demand

 *This project uses JDK 8 but probably needs to be updated to use 11 since 8 is deprecated with later versions of Quarkus*